rooch-network/rooch/moveos/moveos-stdlib/moveos-stdlib/doc/context.md

 ## Function `borrow_object_mut`

-Borrow mut Object from object store with object_id Only the owner can borrow an &mut ObjectRef from the global object storage
+Borrow mut Object from object store with object_id
+If the object is not shared, only the owner can borrow an &mut ObjectRef from the global object storage

 <pre><code><b>public</b> <b>fun</b> <a href="context.md#0x2_context_borrow_object_mut">borrow_object_mut</a>&lt;T: key&gt;(self: &<b>mut</b> <a href="context.md#0x2_context_Context">context::Context</a>, owner: &<a href="">signer</a>, object_id: <a href="object.md#0x2_object_ObjectID">object::ObjectID</a>): &<b>mut</b> <a href="object_ref.md#0x2_object_ref_ObjectRef">object_ref::ObjectRef</a>&lt;T&gt;